Music and Moonlight: Poems and Songs. By Arthur O’Shaughnessy. Chatto and Windus.

 Examiner 28 March, 1874, 320-21.

 [NOTE: Arthur O’Shaughnessy was only 17 when he was appointed a transcriber in the library of the British Museum.
-Two years later he became a herpetologist in the museum’s zoological department.
+Two years later he became a herpatologist in the museum’s zoological department.
 But literature was his passion, and before Music and Moonlight he had published Epic of Women (1870) and Lays of France (1872).
 Blind’s review was the fourth she would write for the Examiner (she also reviewed The Troubadors: Their Loves and Lyrics, Phineas Redux, The Life of S. Vincent de Paul, and Yu-Pe-Ya’s Lute: A Chinese Tale in English Verse).
 Blind saw O’Shaughnessy, whose verse reflects French as well as American influences, as a fellow cosmopolitan aesthete, and also as someone who, along with Swinburne, shared her belief in a poetry of ethical engagement.
 Although she found that lines like the following from “Europe” suffered from an “indefiniteness of outline,” she approved O’Shaughnessy’s internationalism, which he expresses by a rejection of “Polluted France” and “Spoiled” Italy and by his anticipation of “a more splendid vision, as of grand / Unanimous Europe.”
 This review is one of Blind’s most sustained discussions of lyric poetry, a form she would repeatedly turn to during her own poetic career.
-Writing that O’Shaughnessy is well suited to lyric poetry, and that his shorter lyrics are distinguished by “spontaneity of feeling, grace of diction, and an aerial delicacy of rhythm,” Blind observes that the keynote of his verse is best expressed by the German word Sehnsucht (yearning or longing), “the passionate aspiration for something afar and above, which finds its symbol in nature in the receding azure of hills in spring, or the tremulous haze of fading horizons.”]
+Writing that O’Shaughnessy is well suited to lyric poetry, and that his shorter lyrics are distinguished by “spontaneity of feeling, grace of diction, and an aerial delicacy of rhythm,” Blind observes that the keynote of his verse is best expressed by the German word Sehnsucht (yearning or longing), “the passionate aspiration for something afar and above, which finds its symbol in nature in the receding azure of hills in spring, or the tremulous haze of fading horizons.”
+For more on O’Shaughnessy, see Jordan Kistler’s Arthur O’Shaughnessy, A Pre-Raphaelite Poet in the British Museum (Routledge, 2016).]

 There is a beautiful old legend, narrating how the child Jesus used to form sparrows of the mud, by the wayside, which flew away singing as he clapped his hands.
 This feat is not unlike the lyrical poet’s, should he succeed in winging his words by breathing into them the soul of music.
 Nothing, at first sight, appears more eminently natural, indeed, than the song proper, the lyrical cry as it has been called.
 Yet owing to the complete spontaneity of inspiration requisite for its production, we not only find that few poets, comparatively speaking, have been absolute masters in that species of composition, but also that even those who were masters have only occasionally succeeded in producing lyrics of consummate excellence.
 The very simplicity of the song, whose themes essentially consist of what is primal and universal in the fate and feelings of man, renders complete success in it so difficult of achievement.
 Of course it may again be subdivided into many varieties, whose character always consists, however, in the fact that they form a sort of simple musical accompaniment to the vicissitudes of human life, its range thus extending from the lullaby over the cradle, of which Tennyson’s “Sweet and low, sweet and low,” is probably the most perfect specimen in English, to the last pathetic wail of the dirge which but implores the “quiet consummation” of the grave.
 Thus it is but natural that we shall find a certain similarity of tone and manner in the most perfect models of lyrical poetry, a similarity considerably modified, however, on the one side by individual diversities of character, on the other by the periodic growth of new schools of poetry.